zooper-lib/any_of/README.md

 # any_of

-A Flutter package that provides utility classes for working with algebraic data types (ADTs) known as "one-of" types.
+A Flutter package that provides utility classes for working with algebraic data types (ADTs) known as "any-of" types.
 These types allow you to represent a value that can be one of several possible options.

 [![Pub Version](https://img.shields.io/pub/v/package_name.svg)](https://pub.dev/packages/package_name)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/your_username/package_name/blob/main/LICENSE)

 ## Overview

-The `any_of` package simplifies working with one-of types in your Flutter applications.
+The `any_of` package simplifies working with any-of types in your Flutter applications.
 It provides the following classes:

 - `Doublet`: Represents a pair of values where one of the values is selected.
 - `Triplet`: Represents a triplet of values where one of the values is selected.